vimc/montagu-config/README.md

 Be sure to get the machine name correct (`uat`, `science` or `production`).

-If you want to test a branch, you should edit the appropriate `tag:` field(s) within `uat/packit.yml` (most likely you'll be doing this on `uat`).
+If you want to test a branch, you will first need to adapt the build_montagu_packit_front_end.yml workflow from [packit](https://github.com/mrc-ide/packit) so that it runs for your branch.
+Then, after that image is pushed, you should return to the relevant machine (most likely you'll be doing this on `uat`) and edit the appropriate `tag:` field(s) within `uat/packit.yml`.
 You can do this with a local change on the machine, e.g. with `vim` or `nano` or by making a branch in `montagu-config`, depending on the complexity of the changes.

 # Automatic certificate renewal